-Grass-jelly or commonly called cincau is a gel-like jelly that is processed from soaking certain plant leaves in water.
-The gel is formed because the carbohydrate content in the leaves is bind to water molecules.1 In general, there are 2 types of grass-jelly on the market one of those is black grass-jelly, commonly called janggelan made from the leaves of Mesona palustris has fiber content that is useful for human digestion and green grass-jelly from the leaves of Premna oblongifolia has several active compounds to relieve sore throat and keep blood pressure stable.2 Both have a distinctive aroma and taste characters and both are popular drink mixes in the community.
+Grass-jelly or commonly called cincau is a gel like jelly which is processed from soaking certain plant leaves in water.
+Gel is formed because the carbohydrate content in the leaves is bind to water molecules 1.
+In general, there are 2 types of grass-jelly on the market one of those is black grass-jelly, commonly called janggelan made from the leaves of Mesona palustris has fiber content that is useful for human digestion and green grass-jelly from the leaves of Premna oblongifolia has several active compounds to relieve sore throat and keep blood pressure stable 2.
+Both have distinctive aroma and taste characters and both are popular drink mixes in the community.

 The process of making grass-jelly recently is mostly done conventionally.
 It is food processing that was done traditionally with the usual procedures without good manufacturing practices such as the hygiene process.
-In order, the contamination of microorganisms can occur in grass-jelly due to several factors such as water for processing, pieces of equipment, and processing facilities, as well as people doing the processing.3 This condition factors causing contamination by various pathogenic bacteria to black grass-jelly that sold in the market, one of which is S. typhi that causes typhoid fever.
+In order, the contamination of microorganisms can occur in grass-jelly due to several factors such as water for processing, equipments and processing facilities, as well as people doing the processing 3.
+This condition is factors causing contamination by various pathogenic bacteria to black grass-jelly that sold in the market, one of which is S. typhi that cause thypoid fever.

-A study on the identification of microbial contamination in grass-jelly at Wonodri Market, Semarang has been done.4 The results of the study using culture methods and biochemical tests showed that there was contamination by S. paratyphi A, Proteus mirabilis, Klebsiella oxytoca and Citrobacter diversus.5 stated that in Dr. Kariadi Hospital in Semarang city, population typhoid fever was associated with poor housing and inadequate food and personal hygiene.
-Based on the National Food and Drug Agency6 Regulation No. 13 of 2019 concerning Maximum Limits of Microbial Contamination in Food should not contain Salmonella sp., in the Fruit-Based Dessert Includes Fruit-Based Water-Based Dessert Food that is black and green grass-jelly included in it.
+Study on identification of microbial contamination in grass-jelly at Wonodri Market, Semarang has been done by Muslina (2005) 4.
+The results of the study using culture methods and biochemical tests showed that there were contamination by S. paratyphi A, Proteus mirabilis, Klebsiella oxytoca and Citrobacter diversus.
+(Gasem et al., 2001) 5 stated that in Dr. Kariadi Hospital in Semarang city, population typhoid fever was associated with poor housing and inadequate food and personal hygiene.
+Based on the National Food and Drug Agency 6 Regulation No. 13 of 2019 concerning Maximum Limits of Microbial Contamination in Food should not contain Salmonella sp., in the Fruit-Based Dessert Includes Fruit-Based Water-Based Dessert Food that are black and green grass-jelly included in it.
 Therefore a fast and accurate detection of the Salmonella spp group is needed to be done.

 Salmonella is a broad spectrum of disease-causing bacteria.
-They can cause significant morbidity, and in some cases, death in humans and animals.7 S. enterica serovar typhi or commonly called S. typhi is a rod-shaped, solitary, flagellar bacteria (peritric type or around on the entire cell surface), Gram-negative, intracellular bacteria, including in the family Enterobacteriaceae, causes typhoid fever and gastroenteritis in humans, with mild to severe clinical symptoms.^{8,9} This bacterium has somatic antigen O composed of lipopolysaccharides, flagellate antigens or H antigens composed of flagellin proteins, Vi capsule antigens composed of carbohydrates and fimbriae antigens composed of fillins protein.^{8,10} The gene that codes for the flagellin protein in S. Typhi is the fliC gene.11
+They can cause significant morbidity, and in some cases, death in humans and animals 7.
+S. enterica serovar typhi or commonly called S. typhi is a rod-shaped, solitary, flagellar bacteria (peritric type or around on the entire cell surface), Gram-negative, intracellular bacteria, including in the family Enterobacteriaceae, causes typhoid fever and gastroenteritis in humans, with mild to severe clinical symptoms ^{8,9}.
+This bacterium has somatic antigen O composed of lipopolysaccharides, flagellate antigens or H antigens composed of flagellin proteins, Vi capsule antigens composed of carbohydrates and fimbriae antigens composed of fillins protein ^{8,10}.
+The gene that codes for the flagellin protein in S. Typhi is the fliC gene 11.